anggawijaya7122/MyCalculator/README.md

 # MyCalculator
-simple calculator
+Hello, i'm new to Android Development.
-Hello, i'm trying to build a simple calculator app with java language fo android application
+So i'm trying to build a simple calculator app with Java language for android using Android Studio Thanks for your visiting.
+Have a good day